-Example: Indicated airspeed of 140 km/h represents a calibrated airspeed (corrected for installation error) of 121 km/h.
+Example: Indicated airspeed of 140 km/h represents a calibrated airspeed (corrected for installation error) of 134 km/h (or 121 km/h with aircraft having no static ports).

 5.3 Height-Velocity Diagram

 The H/V diagram indicates combinations of height and speed (avoid area left side of the red graph) where a safe landing may not be possible in case of an engine failure.
 Therefore, operation on the left side of the red line must be avoided.